adm-vietnam/adm-vietnam.github.io/pages/application.md

 - Master's transcript (if applicable)

 The documents should be either in English or Vietnamese. <br>
-To apply, please fill out <a href="https://docs.google.com/forms/d/e/1FAIpQLScMvQ1vhoTXmghGyszDjN7YAzwAjr8en6NTjskOlVDDbfPPwQ/viewform?usp=sf_link">this form </a> by 15th of May 2024.
+To apply, fill out <a href="https://docs.google.com/forms/d/e/1FAIpQLScMvQ1vhoTXmghGyszDjN7YAzwAjr8en6NTjskOlVDDbfPPwQ/viewform?usp=sf_link">this form </a> by 15th of May 2024.